russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

 ##### Lab-specific Customizations

 After installation, run the following script to adjust the default base paths in various files.
+For the `--hpc_account` flag, users can see which accounts they have access to by calling `my_accounts` on Great Lakes.

     cd /path/to/repository
     python setup.py --hpc_account rcavalca --env_path /nfs/turbo/<lab-turbo>/envs/atac_chip_pipeline